Climate adaptation

 The London Climate Resilience Review

-The Mayor of London has commissioned an independent review to take stock and make recommendations to guide London’s preparations for more extreme weather.
+The Mayor of London commissioned an independent review to take stock and make recommendations to guide London’s preparations for more extreme weather.

-Find out how you can take part in the reviewCross-cutting programmes
+Find out more about the reviewCross-cutting programmes

 The Green and Healthy Streets Fund supports innovative projects that make our streets resilient, greener and healthier.